 SUT is available at no cost through Chilean’s publicly funded healthcare (∼80% of the population eligible), with around 30,000 admissions for treatments each year; two-thirds correspond to treatment for the adult population, and the rest for adolescents in contact with the criminal system.
 Additionally, SUT delivery in Chile is based on multiple providers, public (coverage ∼71%) and private (∼29%), both financed by the Chilean State through a bidding process that requires them to follow technical protocols for quality assurance (e.g., infrastructure, treatment team composition).
 SUT includes ambulatory (∼85%) and residential (∼15%) treatment settings and treatment tailored for specific sub-groups, such as gender-specific or justice-involved populations.
 The data of this study includes all programs for the adult population, which includes programs oriented to the general population and women in the ambulatory and residential settings hosted by public and private providers.

-We identified individuals receiving publicly funded Chilean SUT programs for the adult population between (month) 2010 to (month) 2019.
-We selected all individuals enrolled in their first publicly funded Chilean SUT programs for the adult population at any time between (month) 2010 to (month) 2019 (hence, excluding individuals referred by other prior SUT or with ongoing SUT during the mentioned period).
+We identified individuals receiving publicly funded Chilean SUT programs for the adult (+18 years) population between January 2010 to October 2019.
+We selected all individuals enrolled or ongoing their first publicly funded Chilean SUT programs for the adult population at any time between January 2010 to November 13th 2019 (hence, excluding individuals referred by other prior SUT or with ongoing SUT outside the mentioned period).
 We did not require any minimum duration of first SUT enrolment for study inclusion to reduce the risk of selection bias and strengthen the generalizability of results.

 [Table 1.
 Sample flow chart]